junaidprodeveloper/Iconic/README.md

 <i-ic class="ic ic-bell ic-2xl"></i-ic>
 ```

-You can also set a fully custom size at any time using plain CSS, since every icon is font-size driven:
+You can also set a fully custom size with plain CSS.

 ```css
 .my-custom-icon {